violeae/muse/README.md

 Actually, by setting a NUM and --, you can achieve a loop for a definite amount of times.
 Also, by placing **/B** inside B, you can also create an infinite loop.

+If you'd like some examples, please feel free to refer to some works in /examples in the repository, and even better, to try compose one yourself and submit a pull request!

 Have Fun!